fsdteam8/cqd-frontend/README.md

-# 🧼 CleanCo - Commercial Cleaning Service Platform
+# 🧼 CQD - Commercial Cleaning Service Platform

 A modern, full-stack service marketplace built with the **MERN Stack** and **Next.js**, specifically designed for commercial and specialized cleaning industries.